Yi-61/git_template/docs/index.md

 ## Continuous integration ##
 You can have a remote server automatically pull your repo, build it, and run your unit tests with a free service (for public repos) provided by [Travic CI](https://travis-ci.org/){:target="_blank"}.
 This practice of automatically validating builds and tests regularly throughout development is called continuous integration.
 Continuous integration is setup for the `git_template` repo, and the latest build result can be found here: [https://travis-ci.org/cunningham-lab/git_template](https://travis-ci.org/cunningham-lab/git_template){:target="_blank"}.

-To set up continous integration for your public repo with Travis CI (you will have to go through these steps if you want continuous integration for an imported git_template):
+To setup continous integration for your public repo with Travis CI (you will have to go through these steps if you want continuous integration for an imported git_template):
 1. Go to [https://travis-ci.org/](https://travis-ci.org/){:target="_blank"} .
 2. Sign in with your Github account.
 3. Select add new repository on the left.